ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 `injection/mixin/features/`, organizing utility and mixin classes for easier project maintenance and porting Loading of features is done via `static` blocks and dummy `init` function called in the `FeaturesLoading` class.

+## Release process
+1. Set `maven_version` in `gradle.properties` to the next release version.
+2. Pin version ids of `vvDependencies` in `build-logic/src/main/groovy/vfp.base-conventions.gradle`
+3. Commit `<version> Release`

+Usually you should go back to a -SNAPSHOT `maven_version` and unpin `vvDependencies` again in your next commit.
+If the next commit would be a merged pull request of someone else, you can do a commit with this format before merging the PR:
+`Bump version to <version>`

 ## Versioning

 The versioning should only be updated every release and should only have one update between each release.

-- The versioning scheme is `major.minor.patch`, where:
+The versioning scheme is `major.minor.patch`, where:
-    - `major` is incremented when breaking changes are made
-    - `minor` is incremented when new features are added
-    - `patch` is incremented when bug fixes are made

-This scheme is used as follows:

 - `Major` versions are only incremented with breaking and fundamental changes to the existing codebase, such as migrating mappings or refactoring the entire codebase.

 - `Minor` versions are incremented when the mod gets ported to a new version of the game or when huge features are added / upstream changes are implemented.

 - `Patch` versions are incremented when bug fixes are made or small features are added, they are the usual version increment.